-No matter how many times a week you hit the gym, certain things in your pantry spell serious trouble for your weight-loss goals.
+No matter how many times you hit the gym, certain things in your pantry spell serious trouble for your weight-loss goals.
 If you’re like most Americans, you dread the moment the doctor asks you to step on the scale during your annual visit.

 3. Dried fruit

 Numbers don’t lie: Three dates or 2 tablespoons of cranberries equal about 100 calories.

 It’s a good idea to pack a fruit or veggie so you can eat healthy on the run, but you need to be careful with dried fruit.
 SFGate explains it’s easy to go overboard.
 A serving is much less than you think, and the sugar content is serious.
 You don’t have to cut dried fruit out of your diet completely, but be mindful of your serving size.

 Numbers don’t lie: 1 cup of refried beans has at least 237 calories.

 You may think choosing a side of refried beans over rice or guacamole is the healthy choice.
 But not all legumes are created equal.
 Before these beans are even topped with cheese they’re packed with calories.
 Try refried pinto beans instead — they’re only 180 calories per serving.

 Next: A swap can stop this sabotage artist.